rif/gmail2go/README.md

 gmail2go
 ========

-Simple gmail multiple account cli mail checker
+Simple gmail multiple accounts cli mail checker.

+The passwords are kept in an encrypted configuration file

 Install
 -------